Eat less red meat

 Climate

 The curves tell the story: we burn carbon, the air thickens with CO₂ and methane, and the planet heats.
 They move together because they are the same story — ours.
+Hover any chart to see its family light up.

 The planet is running a fever it has never had in recorded history.